anasuke/kaya-ai/README.md

 # 🌸 Suki — The AI Coding Companion

-Kaya is not just another coding assistant — she’s your **VTuber-style AI companion**, blending the charm of virtual characters with the power of Claude-based intelligence.
+Suki is not just another coding assistant — she’s your **VTuber-style AI companion**, blending the charm of virtual characters with the power of Claude-based intelligence.
 With her cheerful personality, idol-inspired look, and supportive spirit, Kira makes coding a more **interactive, motivational, and fun experience.**

 ---